 In summary, there is only one sure way to avoid the codependent game, and that is by refusing to play!
 If you cannot make the decision to get out of being the victim-rescuer-persecutor, then you have decided to stay in the codependent game because to make no decision is the decision to continue what you’re doing.
 If you choose to stay in the game of victim, rescuer, and persecutor. . .
 Congratulations, you are now codependent, and you will get to be the victim.

 Now is the time to go back to the start of this article and re-take the inventory again and see if there’s been any change in you.

 Myron Doc Downing, PhD

 Email: DocDowning103@gmail.com

-.

-.